-And don’t forget the open spaces: spend a day tramping across Hampstead Heath, another meandering along with the South Bank, or perusing East End markets and you’ll get more of a sense of city life than if you’re stuck in a queue at an overpriced attraction.
-For food, opt for the popular street-food markets and your budget will stretch further – you might even have enough left for an overpriced pint.
+There’s no substitute for open spaces; spend a day walking through Hampstead Heath, another traversing the South Bank, or perusing East End markets and you’ll gain a greater sense of city life than standing in line for overpriced attractions.
+When it comes to food, you’ll save money by going to popular street markets – you’ll even have money left for an overpriced pint.

 8. The Peloponnese, Greece

 Greece is still associated with island-hopping, sleeping on a ferry deck, or camping on the beach when you think about budget travel.
 Travel on the islands takes a long time, and the popular resorts drive up the price.